What is Open Source Software?

 OJS: Modeling publishing operations and open-source sustainability

 With its conceptual origins in the late 1990s, followed by a first release in 2002, the Public Knowledge Project’s Open Journal Systems (OJS) provides an early and lasting model for community-supported open-source infrastructure project.
-OJS was released as a downloadable LAMP-based8 web application.
+OJS was released as a downloadable LAMP-based web application.
 It was adopted by a grassroots community of journal publishers and their (often institutional) supporters, one by one, until individual installations numbered in the thousands.
-Today, OJS is used by roughly ten thousand active journals9 around the world and as such represents the most widely used piece of open-source publishing software.
+Today, OJS is used by roughly ten thousand active journals around the world and as such represents the most widely used piece of open-source publishing software.

 Sustaining OJS over so many years has been—and remains—a challenge.
 The PKP has looked to support itself via blend of research and infrastructure grants, institutional subsidy, hosting and publishing-services revenues, and a large quantity of goodwill in its community.
 But OJS has survived (and even thrived) in an often dire-looking funding climate.
 It has survived because it addresses a very real need on the part of its large user base, one recognized not just by its users, but also by funding institutions, libraries, universities, and advocacy groups.
 OJS, having been originally conceived as a strategic intervention into the world of journal publishing, now shapes a significant portion of that world.